 The story of the rise and fall of the infamous Chicago gangster Al Capone and the control he exhibited over the city during the prohibition years.
 Unusually, briefly covering the years ...
 See full summary »

-Jake an aspiring singer from Tennessee comes to New York and finds herself working in club owned by a sleazy guy named Freddy.
-It seems Jake is under contract and Freddy doesn't want to let her go.
-So Jake makes a bet; that she can train anyone to sing and if she does, he lets her out of her contract.
-And the guy she has to train is cabbie named Nick.
-They go to her home in Tennessee and Jake tries to teach him but it's very tough.Written by
+Jake, an aspiring singer from Tennessee comes to New York City and finds herself working in club owned by a sleazy guy named Freddy.
+It seems Jake is under contract, and Freddy doesn't want to let her go.
+So Jake makes a bet; that she can train anyone to sing, and if she does, he lets her out of her contract, and the guy she has to train is a cabbie named Nick.
+They go to her house in Tennessee, and Jake tries to teach him, but it's very tough.Written by

 3 of 7 people found this review helpful.